[2022 Edition] Current Ferrari Model Lineup

 Top Speed: >205 mph

 The 296 GTB is one of the newest models to wear the Prancing Horse logo.
-It also happens to be the first Ferrari-badged road car with a V-6 and Ferrari's first RWD hybrid.
+It also happens to be the first Ferrari-badged road car with a V6 and Ferrari's first RWD hybrid.
 The plug-in hybrid supercar will compete for a market slice alongside cars like the Huracan, McLaren Artura and the Maserati MC20.
-The turbocharged V6 unit on its own produces a 654 hp.
-Aided by the electric motors, that number swells out to a thumping 818 hp, the same power output as the hardcore 812 Competizione!
+The turbocharged V6 unit on its own produces 654 hp, and aided by the electric motors, that number swells out to a thumping 818 hp.
+For reference, that is the the same power output as the hardcore 812 Competizione!
 The motors also provide an all-electric 15.5-mile driving range for when you feel like having a silent cruise through the city streets.

 Current Ferrari Cars - Icona Series